-Agnes (Hayley McFarland) is a nun at St. Theresa’s convent.
-It is a strict traditional convent, where the nuns don’t leave the grounds, and austerity is demanded in spades.
-This is partly due to Mother Superior’s iron fist (played by Mickey Reece regular Mary Buss).
+Agnes (Hayley McFarland) is a nun at St. Theresa’s convent, which is very traditional.
+It is so strict that the nuns don’t leave the grounds, and austerity is demanded in spades.
+This is partly due to Mother Superior’s iron fist (Mary Buss).
 Her faith is steeped in the Catholic traditions, so she is none too pleased when Father Donaghue (Ben Hall) arrives at the convent to stage an exorcism with an unordained acolyte accompanying him.
-However, she doesn’t have anything to worry about because said acolyte, Benjamin, is the picture of a perfect priest-in-training.
+However, she doesn’t have anything to worry about because said acolyte, Benjamin (Jake Horowitz), is the picture of a perfect priest-in-training.

 I love all of the Mickey Reece films I’ve seen.
 He is one of the few modern independent filmmakers today who has a very singular voice and vision.
-(Seriously, his only rivals in that regard, in my opinion, are the Safdie Brothers.)
-If you’ve seen one Mickey Reece film, you can tell when you’re watching another one.
+His only rivals in that regard are the Safdie Brothers.
+If you’ve seen one of Reece’s productions, you can tell when you’re watching another one.
 It could be that he often uses the same actors.
-It’s not just that though.
-The worlds he builds for each of his films appear to be stark and simple at first glance but are always truly rich with meaning.
-Reece is not an auteur perse because his attitude is much more guerilla.
+But there is more to it than that.
+The worlds he builds for each movie appear to be stark and simple at first glance but are always rich with meaning.
+Reece is not an auteur per se because his attitude is much more guerilla.
 He’s all about getting the finished product out to audiences, no matter what.
-He always manages to make something amazing.
+Yet, he always manages to make something amazing.